-Somersby Falls… they may not be Niagara Falls nor Victoria Falls but I bet you couldn't stand underneath any of those waterfalls like that...
+Somersby Falls may not be Niagara nor Victoria Falls, but I bet you couldn't stand underneath any of those waterfalls like that!

 These waterfalls bring a lot of smiles to people's faces.
-I must admit there’s something mesmerising about cascading water rushing down over rocks.
+I must admit that cascading water rushing down over rocks can be mesmerising.

-There are two waterfalls lower down a bush track: The top and bottom waterfalls.
-The top waterfall is the most beautiful waterfall and it's located mid-way down the path.
-The bottom waterfall is at the bottom of the trail.
+Somersby Falls comprises a picnic area and two waterfalls lower down a bush track.
+The top waterfall, the most beautiful, is located mid-way down the path, and the bottom waterfall is at the bottom of the trail.

 The bush track starts at the picnic ground, beside the car park.
 The distance to and from the last waterfall is only 500 metres, but the walk is steep.

-The top waterfall is located half way, 100 metres from the start.
-It's easy to get to this one because the walk is mainly through stairs.
+The top waterfall is located halfway, 100 metres from the start.
+It's easy to get to this one because the walk is mainly via the stairs.

-It’s is the biggest and prettiest of the two waterfalls.
+The top waterfall is the biggest and prettiest of the two.
 So if you don't want to bother descending more steps, you can stop there and enjoy.

-The waterfalls obviously can look different after a big rainfall.
+The waterfalls obviously can look different after rainfall.
 The best time to visit is after rain.

 Kids have fun in the shallow water on the rock platform.

-Continue walking down the steps and you arrive at the bottom waterfall...
+Continue walking down the steps to the bottom waterfall.

 The walk to the bottom waterfall is more slippery.
-For the last part of the bush track you walk on wet, narrow stone steps.
-Though I’ve seen people walking with thongs so it can’t be that bad.
+For the last part of the bush track, you walk on wet, narrow stone steps.

 The bottom waterfall and rock platform are similar to the previous one but smaller.